 The technology is right, the water is right?
 Then it can finally start.
 The aquarium can finally be equipped with pretty and colorful fish.
 Of course, there are also some things to keep in mind here.

-The more patience you show, the better you can set up your aquarium and experience success.
-All processes take a few weeks to months until they have optimally coordinated with each other; you can not enforce anything in nature.
-Do not be irritated by minor setbacks, they will show you that nature has its clear rules and make the hobby all the more interesting.
+The more patient you show it, the better you can set up your aquarium and experience success.
+All processes take weeks to months until they work best together; You cannot execute anything in nature.
+Don’t be stimulated by small failures, they will show you that nature has clear rules and make hobbies more interesting.

 You see, setting up and maintaining an aquarium is not rocket science.
-Following Me: BEST FISH TANKS
+In my opinion: BEST FISH PLATE